 Built on the new BMA (B-segment Modular Architecture) platform, Geely has resisted from blurring the lines between the size of a B and C by keeping the wheelbase to a relatively modest 2600mm, but by achieving a 68.7% utilisation rate (of the wheelbase) for the cabin, the legroom at the back is generous and there’s also the bonus of a virtually flat floor.

 But what really sets it apart from its Chinese counterparts are the interior design and build quality; the Bin Yue looks and feel premium with its dual-tone, soft-touch dashboard and quality materials found on its dual-level centre console and major touch points.
 As expected, there is no lack of tech on offer as well; level 2 autonomous drive and the latest suite of active safety features are expected to be available.

-And if that isn’t impressive, then the jointly-developed Geely and Volvo powertrain – a 1.5-litre turbocharged four-cylinder mated to a 7-speed dual-clutch transmission – most certainly is, at least with its on-paper output of 177hp and 255Nm, good enough to propel the front-wheel driven Bin Yue from idle to 100km/h in 7.9 seconds.
+And if that isn’t impressive, then the jointly-developed Geely and Volvo powertrain – a 1.5-litre turbocharged three-cylinder mated to a 7-speed dual-clutch transmission – most certainly is, at least with its on-paper output of 177hp and 255Nm, good enough to propel the front-wheel driven Bin Yue from idle to 100km/h in 7.9 seconds.
 If rumours are to be believe, the Bin Yue will follow the X70 as Proton’s second new model to be adapted from Geely’s range, with a brand new three-row SUV thereafter.
 Excited?
 You should be.